 The first principle requires that you process all personal data lawfully, fairly and in a transparent manner.
-Processing is only lawful if you have a lawful basis under Article 6.
-And to comply with the accountability principle in Article 5(2), you must be able to demonstrate that a lawful basis applies.

 If no lawful basis applies to your processing, your processing will be unlawful and in breach of the first principle.

 Individuals also have the right to erase personal data which has been processed unlawfully.
 The individual's right to be informed under Article 13 and 14 requires you to provide people with information about your lawful basis for processing.
 This means you need to include these details in your privacy notice.